momostarsky/imebra_git/docs/quick_tour.rst

 The previous code loads the file DicomFile.dcm.

-Imebra can perform a "lazy loading", which leaves the data on the input stream and loads it into memory only when necessary; large tags that are not needed are loaded only when necessary and then discarded from memory until they are needed once again.
+Dicomhero can perform a "lazy loading", which leaves the data on the input stream and loads it into memory only when necessary; large tags that are not needed are loaded only when necessary and then discarded from memory until they are needed once again.